Artificial insemination: Preparations

 Timing is critical, as the window and opportunity for fertilization is little more than twelve hours from the release of the ovum.
 To increase the chance of success, the woman's menstrual cycle is closely observed, often using ovulation kits, ultrasounds or blood tests, such as basal body temperature tests over, noting the color and texture of the vaginal mucus, and the softness of the nose of her cervix.
 To improve the success rate of artificial insemination, drugs to create a stimulated cycle may be used, but the use of such drugs also results in an increased chance of a multiple birth.

 Sperm can be provided fresh or washed.
-Washed sperm is required in certain situations.
-Pre- and post-concentration of motile sperm is counted.
-Sperm from a sperm bank will be frozen and quarantined for a period, and the donor will be tested before and after production of the sample to ensure that he does not carry a transmissible disease.
-Sperm from a sperm bank will also be suspended in a semen extender which assists with freezing, storing and shipping.

-If sperm is provided by a private donor, either directly or through a sperm agency, it is usually supplied fresh, not frozen, and it will not be quarantined.
-Donor sperm provided in this way may be given directly to the recipient woman or her partner, or it may be transported in specially insulated containers.
-Some donors have their own freezing apparatus to freeze and store their sperm.

 Techniques

 The human female reproductive system.
 The cervix is part of the uterus.
 The cervical canal connects the interiors of the uterus and vagina.

 Semen used is either fresh, raw, or frozen.
-Where donor sperm is supplied by a sperm bank, it will always be quarantined and frozen, and will need to be thawed before use.
-The sperm is ideally donated after two or three days of abstinence, without lubrication as the lubricant can inhibit the sperm motility.
-When an ovum is released, semen is introduced into the woman's vagina, uterus or cervix, depending on the method being used.

-Sperm is occasionally inserted twice within a 'treatment cycle'.